Hi Madelyn!

 Hi Sonia!

-Floating selvedges aren't usually marked in the draft, but when they are, they're indicated with a dot between the threading and tie-up and another dot at the very end of the draft.
+In drafts, floating selvedges are indicated by a small dot between the threading and tie-up, and another dot at the very end of the draft.

-The floating selvedge needs to be weighted, always really, because it does not take up as the weaving progresses the way the rest of the warp threads do; it would become looser and looser without weight.
-I like to beam the floating selvedges with the rest of the warp and simply hang a 3” S-hook on each one (slip it under the floating selvedge and take it over the back beam to rest under the warp beam).
-You never have to think about it again.
+Beaming Them.
+I like to beam floating selvedges with the rest of the warp and then simply hang a 3" S-hook on each one to add weight, taking the hooks over the back beam so they can rest under the warp beam.
+As you weave they will stay put, and you will never have to think about them again.

-If you add floating selvedges after beaming, you will have to lark's head the S-hook to the floating selvedge near the floor and undo and retie it as it reaches the back beam during weaving.
-Many weavers use film canisters with coins inside for weights (or prescription drug bottles now that film canisters are no longer “available”), but I find opening a film canister (or child-proof drug bottle!) and pulling out a length of thread every time you need to advance the weights a most onerous task.
-In cases where I haven’t beamed a floating selvedge or I’m weighting a broken warp thread with an S-hook, I just let the length of thread I need rest on the floor (in the case of very long added floating selvedges, I’d place a cone of the yarn on the floor and pull from it).
+Adding Later.
+If you add floating selvedges after beaming, you can tie a lark’s head knot connecting the S-hook to the floating selvedge near the floor, and undo and retie it closer to the floor when it reaches the back beam during weaving.
+Some weavers hang selvedge ends over the back beam in prescription drug bottles with coins inside for weights, but I find that opening a child-proof drug bottle and pulling out a length of thread every time I need to advance the weights is a most onerous task.

 —Madelyn